 - Honey Pot: Honey Pot with Lid & Dipper by Creative Co-Op Store

 Essential Gifts for Beekeepers

-The hive tool is a little crowbar that beekeepers use to pry open the hive and breaks the seal of sticky propolis which bees use to fill in any gaps they find in the hive.
+The hive tool is a little crowbar that beekeepers use to pry open the hive and break the seal of sticky propolis, which bees use to fill in any gaps they find in the hive.

 Any beekeeper will tell you that they’ve had to replace their hive tool at least a couple of times.

 The smoker and suit are pretty difficult to misplace, and though they are welcome, the first and easiest gift to get your local Beekeeper is a hive tool.

 Beekeeping is a vocation.
 It’s a calling that allows one to learn so much about these beautiful little helpers year after year.

 Every day a scientist or a beekeeper discovers something new about honeybees, so beekeepers are always seeking to update themselves on new information or verify basic facts.